March 27, 2026

 When ITR-U Backfires

 • When enforcement action has already started: If a notice under Section 148A has been issued, a survey has been conducted, or your books have been called for, the voluntary disclosure window is shut.
-Filing ITR-U in these circumstances is not permitted.
+The Budget 2026 post-Section 148 exception is narrow and comes with conditions; see the Budget Updates section below.

-• When there is no additional tax to pay: If TDS credits, advance tax, or loss adjustments fully cover the additional income you want to declare, ITR-U cannot be filed.
-The provision requires actual additional tax to be paid.
+• When there is no additional income tax to pay: If TDS credits, advance tax, or loss adjustments fully cover the additional income you want to declare, ITR-U cannot be filed.
+The provision requires actual additional income tax outgo.
+A Section 234F late fee alone does not qualify.

 Budget 2025 and 2026 Updates